-The conjugal recombination deficiency of recB or recC mutants can be overcome by the combined effect of two extragenic suppressor mutations, sbcB and either sbcC or sbcD (guppressor of recBC).
-The sbcB mutation disables the nuclease activity of Exonuclease I (44), while sbcC (31) disable one of the two subunits of the SbcCD nuclease which, in wild-type E. coli, cleaves DNA hairpin and cruciform structures formed during replication of palindromic sequences (22, 49).
-The combined effect of these mutations is the full activation of an alternative pathway of sexual homologous recombination, referred to as the RecF-pathway.
-Interestingly, the efficiency of conjugational and transductional recombination by the RecF-pathway in the recBC sbcBC cells is similar to that of the RecBCD-pathway in wild-type cells, showing that the machinery of this pathway can be as productive as that of the RecBCD-pathway.
-Moreover, some bacterial species, whose survival depends on homologous recombination (such as Deinococcus radiodurans), do not possess obvious RecBCD or AddAB enzymes, implying that a RecF-like pathway is the wild-type pathway in those bacteria.
+The conjugal recombination deficiency of recB or recC mutants can be overcome by the combined effect of two extragenic suppressor mutations: sbcB and either sbcC or sbcD (suppressor of recBC).
+The sbcB mutation disables the nuclease activity of exonuclease I (44), while sbcC (31) disables one of the two subunits of the SbcCD nuclease, which, in wild-type E. coli, cleaves DNA hairpin and cruciform structures formed during replication of palindromic sequences (22, 49).
+The combined effect of these mutations is the full activation of an alternative pathway of sexual homologous recombination, referred to as the RecF pathway.
+Interestingly, the efficiency of conjugational and transductional recombination by the RecF pathway in the recBC sbcBC cells is similar to that of the RecBCD pathway in wild-type cells, showing that the machinery of this pathway can be as productive as that of the RecBCD pathway.
+Moreover, some bacterial species whose survival depends on homologous recombination (such as Deinococcus radiodurans) do not possess obvious RecBCD or AddAB enzymes, implying that a RecF-like pathway is the wild-type pathway in those bacteria.

-Homologous recombination in the recBC- sbcB sbcC- background depends on RecF, RecJ, RecN, RecO, RecQ, RecR, and SSB proteins.
+Homologous recombination in the recBC sbcB sbcC mutant background depends on RecF, RecI, RecN, RecO, RecQ, RecR, and SSB proteins.
 The processing of a DSB is likely achieved by the combined action of the RecQ helicase and RecJ nuclease.
-Although RecQ helicase is responsible for about 75% of conjugal recombination events occurring in recBC sbcB sbcC cells, the remaining 25% require either UvrD (helicase II) or HelD (helicase IV) (53).
-The RecJ protein is an exonuclease that degrades ssDNA in the 5' $\rightarrow$ 3' direction (Figure 5 (a - c)).
+Although RecQ helicase is responsible for about 75% of conjugal recombination events occurring in recBC sbcB sbcC mutant cells, the remaining 25% require either UvrD (helicase II) or HelD (helicase IV) (53).
+The RecI protein is an exonuclease that degrades ssDNA in the $5' \rightarrow 3'$ direction (Fig. 5a to c).
 RecQ protein is an SF2 DNA helicase with a $3' \rightarrow 5'$ polarity.
-Similar to RecBCD enzyme, RecQ helicase can unwind blunt ended dsDNA (76).
-The helicase activity of RecQ protein is not limited to blunt dsDNA ends: the enzyme can also unwind ssDNA-dsDNA junction with a 3'ssDNA overhang (76), and even internal regions of dsDNA (33).
-It is hypothesized that DNA unwinding by RecQ helicase is coupled to the degradation of the 5'-terminated strand by RecJ nuclease, resulting in the production of the 3'-terminated ssDNA overhang, which can then be used as a substrate for RecA nucleoprotein assembly (Figure 5 (c.)).
+Similar to RecBCD enzyme, RecQ helicase can unwind blunt-ended dsDNA (76).
+The helicase activity of RecQ protein is not limited to blunt dsDNA ends: the enzyme can also unwind an ssDNA-dsDNA junction with a 3'-ssDNA overhang (76), and even internal regions of dsDNA (33).
+It is hypothesized that DNA unwinding by RecQ helicase is coupled to the degradation of the 5'-terminated strand by RecJ nuclease, resulting in the production of the 3'-terminated ssDNA overhang, which can then be used as a substrate for RecA nucleoprotein assembly (Fig. 5c).
 In contrast to RecBCD enzyme, RecQ does not facilitate RecA nucleoprotein filament assembly.
-Therefore, the ssDNA produced by RecQ is bound by SSB protein and must be protected from degradation by nucleases, which explains the requirement for the sbcB mutation, since the preferred substrate for Exonuclease I is SSB-complexed ssDNA.
-Intriguingly, two major classes of mutations in the structural gene for Exonuclease I were found.
-One class of mutations, referred to as sbcB, restores both recombination and the UV-resistance of recBC cells.
-In contrast, the other class, known as xonA mutants, suppresses only the UV-sensitivity but not the recombination deficiency of the recBC bacteria (44).
-Exonuclease I activity is significantly reduced in both classes of mutants; moreover UV-sensitivity directly correlates with the amount of residual activity of the enzyme (60).
-The sbcB mutations are not the same as null mutations and, therefore, likely represent gain of function mutations.
-The molecular mechanism distinguishing the two types of mutations still remains to be elucidated, but protection of the 3'-end of ssDNA by the sbcB mutations is envisioned.
+Therefore, the ssDNA produced by RecQ is bound by SSB protein and must be protected from degradation by nucleases.
+This explains the requirement for the sbcB mutation, since the preferred substrate for exonuclease I is SSB-complexed ssDNA.

+Intriguingly, two major classes of mutations in the structural gene for exonuclease I were found.
+One class of mutations, referred to as sbcB, restores both recombination and the UV resistance of recBC cells.
+In contrast, the other class, known as xonA mutants, suppresses only the UV sensitivity but not the recombination deficiency of the recBC mutant bacteria (44).
+Exonuclease I activity is significantly reduced in both classes of mutants; moreover, UV sensitivity directly correlates with the amount of residual activity of the enzyme (60).
+The sbcB mutations are not the same as null mutations and, therefore, are likely gain-of-function mutations.
+The molecular mechanism distinguishing the two types of mutations still remains to be elucidated, but protection of the 3' end of ssDNA by the sbcB mutations is envisioned.